 We had pigs in a blanket with a variety of garden produce for fruits and vegetables, plus our cups of milk.
 The kids carried their cups and bears outside, and I stacked all the food and dishes on a big cookie sheet so I could carry it all outside at once.
 I threw some tablecloths on some small tables we have outside.
 The kids had a ball eating outside.
 They were all smiles.

 Friendship quilt for kids

-3. On Wednesday, we worked on a friendship quilt.
+On Wednesday, we worked on a friendship quilt for kids as a way to celebrate friendship with kids.
 Everyone worked on a piece of art to add to the quilt.
 They could do whatever they wanted.
 I had 8 kids making “squares” (one had made hers the day before).
-I needed one more to make a square quilt, so I drew one as well.
+So, I needed one more to make a square quilt, so I drew one as well.

 I love that this is process art and not a craft that needs to look a certain way.
 Each child brings their own creativity.

 We punched holes in the four corners of the squares and then we laced small pieces of yarn through the adjoining holes.
 I tied each piece of yarn in a bow so they would stay together.
 There you have it, a “quilt” that brings us all together.